PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Profiling-Nucleotide.md

 This workflow requires [Anaconda](https://docs.anaconda.com/anaconda/)/[Conda](https://docs.conda.io/projects/conda/en/latest/index.html) and [Snakemake](https://snakemake.readthedocs.io/en/stable/) to be installed, and will require ~60GB memory and 50-400GB disk space per sample (see [Requirements section](#RFR)).
 All dependencies in the workflow are installed using conda and the environments are activated by snakemake for relevant steps.

-- Clone the Taxonomic-Functional-Profiling-Nucleotide directory.
+- Clone the Taxonomic-Profiling-Nucleotide directory.
 - Download MEGAN6 community edition from the [MEGAN download page](https://software-ab.informatik.uni-tuebingen.de/download/megan6/welcome.html) to obtain `sam2rma`.
 - Download and unpack the newest MEGAN mapping file for genomic DNA accessions from the [MEGAN download page](https://software-ab.informatik.uni-tuebingen.de/download/megan6/welcome.html).
 - Download the NCBI-nt database from: ftp://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nt.gz*